HexmosTech/glee/sample_post.md

 ---
 title:
-   default: new updated default title
+   default: new default title
-   hn: updated title from glee for HN
+   hn: title from glee to HN
-   reddit: updated title from glee for reddit
+   reddit: title from glee to reddit
-   # medium: title for glee for medium
-   devto: title for devto

-# title: default title for all time
+# title: hello
 authors:
 - sample@gmail.com
 tags: ["draft"]